 Tulips are grouped according to whether they flower early, mid-season or late.
 Species tulips, for example, bloom early in the season around March or early April, while Darwin hybrids bloom mid-season, in April and at the beginning of May.
 Parrot, double late and lily-flowered tulips are late bloomers.
 They usually don't start blooming until May.

-Most tulips are not especially aromatic, but some cultivars such as "Couleur Cardinal," a dark red variety, "Generaal de Wet," a soft orange flower, and "Apricot Beauty" are sweetly fragrant as well as showy.
-Most fragrant tulips are early-blooming varieties, but several cultivars such as "Holland's Glory," a 2-foot-tall cultivar with large reddish-orange blossoms, and "Silverstream," a creamy-white blossom with pink-edged leaves, bloom in mid-season.
+Most tulips aren't especially aromatic, but some cultivars such as Couleur Cardinal, with dark red flowers, Generaal de Wet, with soft orange blooms, and Apricot Beauty, with soft apricot blossoms, are sweetly fragrant as well as showy.
+Most fragrant tulips are early-blooming types, but several cultivars such as Holland's Glory, a 2-foot-tall cultivar with large reddish-orange blossoms, and Silverstream, a creamy-white blossom with pink-edged leaves, bloom in mid-season.

 Bulbs and Root System

 Tulips grow from tunicate bulbs.
 This type of bulb has a thin, papery covering on the outside that protects the inner storage tissue from injury.
 Each bulb produces one flower.
-The center of the bulb holds the developing flower bud, and is surrounded by the developing leaf and leaf scale.
+The center of the bulb holds the developing flower bud and is surrounded by the developing leaf and leaf scale.

 Each flower also contains a three-lobed female part called a pistil.
-Inside the pistil, a tube called a style connects an ovary to a stigma, a receptacle that collects the pollen during the fertilization process.
+Inside the pistil, a tube called a style connects an ovary to the stigma, a receptacle that collects the pollen during the fertilization process.
 Birds, insects and wind carry the pollen from the anther to the stigma.
 Once fertilized, fruit and seeds form inside the ovary.